textninja/mychsa/README.md

 This application is composed of the following high-level components.
-Each component is contained in its own docker container, which can be built and run independently, or (unless otherwise indicated) as part of the `docker compose` toolchain outlined above.
+Each component is contained in its own docker container, which can be built and run independently, or as part of the `docker compose` toolchain outlined above (unless otherwise indicated).

  - [**api**](/api) - this API server, built on node/express, provides a thin wrapper
   (with additional, case specific validation features) around calls to the public BC Geographic Warehouse API.
 Given a latitude/longitude pair (geopoint), it identifies the intersecting CHSA.